croxton/htmx-booster-pack/README.md

 When a component instance is reinitialised on history restore (the user navigates to a page using the browser’s back/forward buttons), the `innerHTML` is automatically reset to its original state, so that your script always has the same markup to work with when it mounts.
 However, this may not be the desired behaviour when you are appending to the original markup (for example, adding new rows to a table) - in which case you can disable this feature with `data-reset="false"`.

 ### data-version
-A versioning string or hash that will be appended to your script, for cache-busting.
+An alphanumeric versioning string / hash that will be appended to your script, for cache-busting.

 ## The `Booster` class